-This paper also shows the wide variations between cities and, in particular, the problems of applying the notion of decentralisation in the context of the more polycentric urban forms which exist in some British TTWAs.
+This paper also shows the wide variations between cities.
+City size emerges as an important factor as theory suggested.
+Further work could focus on explaining more of the variation between cities, both in their starting points as well as in the direction of change, following Musterd et al’s (2016) approach to explaining changes in segregation.
+Beyond city size, obvious factors to take into account would be housing market pressures or affordability, a particular concern in London, and the level of decommodification through social housing provision.
+Such work could point the way towards policy interventions to re-shape outcomes.
+The paper also shows the value of viewing suburbanisation through both decentralisation and deconcentration measures, particularly in the context of the more polycentric urban forms which exist in some British TTWAs.
 In these cases, there is often no clear process of decentralisation, while deconcentration is a more relatively process – the result of both poor and non-poor groups moving towards less densely-occupied areas, albeit that the poor shift slightly faster.
-We should therefore be cautious about over-generalising from the experiences of the large cities, important as they are.

-One particular strength of the analysis here is the use of a measure of low-income poverty which is constructed from linked administrative data, giving small area measures with broad coverage at regular time intervals.
+One particular strength of the analysis here is the use of a measure of low-income poverty which is constructed from linked administrative data, giving small area measures of the numbers poor at regular time intervals.
 The Income Deprivation measure captures people in households reliant on out-of-work benefits as well as those in working households but still on a low income.
-Changes in the benefit system over time mean that we are effectively using a threshold to identify poverty which moves up and down but only to a very limited extent, and we work around the problems this might create by focussing not on absolute change but on the relative shift of groups, poor and non-poor, between the set of neighbourhoods which make up each city.
+Changes in the welfare system over time mean that we are effectively using a threshold to identify poverty which moves up and down but only to a very limited extent, and we work around the problems this might create by focussing not on absolute change but on the relative shift of groups, poor and non-poor, between the set of neighbourhoods which make up each city.
 There is some potential for the changes in the Income Deprivation measure to have impacts which are spatially uneven and which could therefore distort the picture of spatial change but we do not believe this to be in any way significant.

-The analyses suggest several directions for future research.
-One would be to focus on explaining more of the variation between cities, both in their starting points as well as in the direction of change, following Musterd et al’s (2016) approach to explaining changes in segregation.
-Beyond city size, obvious factors to take into account would be housing market pressures or affordability, a particular concern in London, and the level of decommodification through social housing provision.
-Such work could point the way towards policy interventions to re-shape outcomes.
-A second direction would be to study in more detail the consequences of these changes, particularly for social welfare.
+One major issue in the debates about suburbanisation is understanding the processes by which suburbanisation occurs.
+With the current data, we cannot show that there is a process of direct displacement here, with poor households pushed out by rising housing costs, and being replaced by higher income groups.
+It is possible that reductions in low income groups in inner city locations are due to faster rates of movement out of poverty by those in inner areas, or that they arise from voluntary outward movements as individuals exercise positive choices to seek alternative neighbourhoods.
+However, the timing of the changes, coinciding with sharp cuts in welfare and housing subsidies for the poor and worsening housing affordability strongly suggest that displacement is the key underlying process.

+Beyond the question of processes, we also need to understand the consequences of these changes, particularly for social welfare.
 There are questions about the subjective experience of suburbanisation, and the extent to which the displacements entailed are experienced as significant losses of desired communities or attachments.
 There are also important questions about the welfare and opportunities for low income households in the locations where their concentrations are increasing.
 There are potentially complex trade-offs here, with welfare gains - such as air quality or natural environment and green space - as well as losses - such as public transport services or access to employment opportunities.
 Nevertheless, documenting the scale and nature of the changes, and the processes which underpin them – the contribution of this paper – remains a valuable first step.

 References